Funding4HomeCare

 The biggest advantage of factoring is simple: you get paid for your work right away.
 Instead of waiting 30, 60, or even 90 days for insurance companies or Medicaid to process your invoices, you can get cash in hand within a day or two.
 You’re essentially selling your unpaid invoices to a factoring company at a small discount.
 This process gives you immediate access to the money you’ve already earned, allowing you to stop worrying about when a check will arrive.
 With fast and affordable cash advances, you can confidently cover your expenses without delay.

-Fund Your Agency Without Taking on Debt
+Access Funding Without Taking on New Debt

 It’s important to understand that factoring is not a loan.
 When you take out a loan, you create debt that you have to pay back over time, usually with interest.
 With factoring, you’re simply selling an asset—your invoices.
 Because it isn’t a loan, it doesn’t add any debt to your company’s balance sheet.
 This is a huge plus for any business owner who wants to grow without the burden of monthly loan payments.
 You’re using the money you’re already owed to fund your operations, which is a smarter, debt-free way to manage your agency’s finances.